rkoopmans/python-certificate-chain-resolver/README.md

 [![PyPI](https://img.shields.io/pypi/v/cert-chain-resolver)](https://pypi.org/project/cert-chain-resolver/#history)

-Resolve / obtain the certificate intermediates of a x509 certificate using the CLI or python API.

-The CLI writes the full bundle to stdout.
-The Python API can be used to iterate over the certificates and get additional information on the bundle.
+Resolve / obtain the certificate intermediates and root of a x509 certificate using the CLI or python API.
+The CLI provides easy access to a certificate bundle and its metadata while the Python API can be used to inspect, iterate and complete certificate bundles.

 ```
 from cert_chain_resolver.api import resolve
+from cert_chain_resolver.root.certifi import CertifiStore

 with open('cert.pem', 'rb') as f:
    fb = f.read()
-   chain = resolve(fb)
+   chain = resolve(fb, include_root=True, root_ca_store=CertifiStore())
 >>>
 for cert in chain:
   print(cert)